Kayamsaikrishna/ds_KayamSaiKrishna/README.md

 - **Analysis Framework**: Original development by Kayam Sai Krishna

 ### 🏢 Company Acknowledgment
-This analysis was developed as part of the application process for **Primetrade.ai** in collaboration with **Fin-Agentix**, demonstrating advanced data science capabilities in Web3 trading intelligence.
+This analysis was developed as part of the application process for **Primetrade.ai**, demonstrating advanced data science capabilities in Web3 trading intelligence.

 ### ⚖️ Usage Rights
 This project is submitted exclusively for evaluation purposes.
 All methodologies, insights, and code implementations are original work created specifically for this assignment.